yeohoscar/sun/README.md

 - Show best word human player can make with his hand for word learning
 - Graphical representation in the text UI
   - Only current player's cards will be printed out

+### Note
+1. Blank tile is represented by **^**.
+2. For Texas Scramble: TestCanFormString is trying to reproduce the bug TA meets, the input cases TA provided are replicated in the test, code works good and no bug is found.